MuMiN-dataset/mumin-trawl/README.md

 ### Fetching tweets
 The tweets are fetched using a Twitter API wrapper, `Twitter`, which is defined in the `twitter.py` script.
-As with the `FactChecker` wrapper, this wrapper only has a single method, `query`, which can be used to query the Twitter Full-Archive Search API.
+This primary method of this wrapper, `query`, which can be used to query the Twitter Full-Archive Search API.

 The tweets are then fetched primarily using the `fetch_tweets_from_extracted_keywords` function in the `fetch_tweets.py`